wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

         <group>invalid_login,authentication_failed,pci_dss_10.2.4,pci_dss_10.2.5,pci_dss_10.6.1,gpg13_7.1,gdpr_IV_35.7.d,gdpr_IV_32.2,hipaa_164.312.b,nist_800_53_AU.14,nist_800_53_AC.7,nist_800_53_AU.6,</group>
       </rule>

-This simple rule **5710** looks for matching text "*illegal user*" or "*invalid user*" to appear in any log event that has already triggered parent rule **5700**.
+The rule **5710** looks for matching text "*illegal user*" or "*invalid user*" to appear in any log event that has already triggered its parent rule **5700**.

-Parent rule **5700** simply detects all sshd events and has a number of child rules that are used to fire on specific sshd event patterns like **5710** does.
+Parent rule **5700** simply detects all sshd events and has a number of child rules that are used to fire on specific sshd event patterns, just like rule **5710** does.

-Because these rules deal with individual events with no correlation across separate events, they are called "atomic" rules.
+Because these rules deal with individual events with no correlation across separate events, they are called ``atomic rules``.

 However, after we repeated our SSH logon failure a number of times, another rule fired.

-Scroll back up in **Kibana** and find the event with a description of "*sshd: brute force trying to get access to the system*" which will be the first or nearly the first entry is your **Kibana results**.
+If you scroll back up in **Kibana** and look for an event with the following description: "*sshd: brute force trying to get access to the system*" wich should be the first or nearly the first entry in your **Kibana results**.
+If not, you will need to repeat the `attack <ssh-brute-force.html#attack>`_ making sure you do it 8 times in less than 2 minutes.

-Expand that record to have a closer look.
+Expand that record to take a closer look.

 .. thumbnail:: ../images/learning-wazuh/labs/brute-3.png
     :title: brute
     :align: center
     :width: 100%

-Let's look up this new rule **5712** and see why it fired.
+Let's look into this new rule **5712** and see why was it triggered.

 .. code-block:: console